Skip to main content

 Learning outcomes

-• Articulate understanding of enquiry-based learning and demonstrate analytical skills as they relate to strategic procurement.
+• Articulate an understanding of enquiry-based learning and demonstrate analytical skills as they relate to strategic procurement.

 • Communicate effectively to a range of audiences in both written and oral forms and be capable of independent and collaborative enquiry and working effectively with others.